This vegan 3 bean Minestrone soup is so easy, quick to prepare and incredibly budget-friendly.

 - 1 teaspoon dried oregano

-- 1 tablespoon maple syrup alternatively use date/rice/agave syrup or regular sugar.
+- 1 tablespoon maple syrup or your usual syrup or sugar

-- 1.5 litres vegetable stock hot, use a tomato and herb flavour stock if available
+- 1.5 litres vegetable broth hot, use a tomato and herb flavour broth if available

 Add after 20 minutes of simmering soup: